seznam/ima/docs/basic-features/data-fetching.md

 :::info

-If you don't provie custom instance of `AbortController` the agent uses it's own instance internally to cancel running timeout requests.
+If you don't provide custom instance of `AbortController` the agent uses it's own instance internally to cancel running timeout requests.

 :::